TokenCLIP: Token-wise Prompt Learning for Zero-shot Anomaly Detection: Methodology

 \subsection{Dynamic Alignment via OT}

 Rather than applying a shared textual supervision to all visual tokens as in indiscriminate alignment, dynamic alignment aims to assign token-level supervision to better capture fine-grained anomaly semantics.
 However, explicitly providing a unique textual embedding for each patch token is computationally prohibitive due to the high cost of text encoding.
-To circumvent this, we propose to provide token-level supervision implicitly through a semantic-aware combination of textual subspaces.
+To circumvent this, we propose to implicitly provide token-level supervision through a semantic-aware combination of textual subspaces.
 In this paper, we formulate the dynamic alignment as an OT problem between all visual patch tokens and the textual subspaces.
-The OT formulation ensures that the transport mass is distributed across all subspaces from a global optimum, allowing each textual subspace to receive sufficient optimization and effectively specialize in representing distinct anomaly semantics.
+The minimal cost objective enables each subspace to specialize in distinct anomaly semantics, while the marginal constraints ensure that all subspaces are sufficiently optimized.
 We consider visual embedding set \( \{v_i\}_{i=1}^N\) and \textbf{textual embedding set \( \{o_c^j\}_{j=1}^Q, c \in \{n, a\}\) }in the discrete formulation of OT.
 We define two empirical probability distributions supported on \( \mathcal{V} \) and \( \mathcal{O} \):

 where \( \delta_{v_i} \) and \( \delta_{o_c^j} \) denote Dirac delta measures centered at \( \bm{v_i} \in \mathcal{V} \) and \( \bm{o_c^j} \in \mathcal{O} \), respectively.
 The weights \( p_i \) and \( q_j \) are non-negative and satisfy \( \sum_i p_i = \sum_j q_j = 1 \) for marginal normalization.